We All Need To Set Boundaries!

 I remember when I was growing up that I had problems crossing over boundaries.
 It was not until it was explained to me that having limits go both ways and help people to get along in a peaceful and orderly manner.
 Without boundaries, a person can become overwhelmed with fatigue, stress, disrespect, and an overall lack of peace and contentment.
-We need to set limits of what we allow others to demand from us, as well as we freely offer to do for others. (you may think it is a Christian thing to serve and sacrifice for others, and that is true, but we still need to guard our heart, mind, and body for overextending ourselves).
+We need to set limits of what we allow others to demand from us, as well as what we freely offer to do for others. (you may think it is a Christian thing to serve and sacrifice for others, and that is true, but we still need to guard our heart, mind, and body for overextending ourselves).

 Personal boundaries are guidelines, rules, or limits that a person creates to identify reasonable, safe, and permissible ways for other people to behave towards them and how they will respond when someone passes those limits.
 This life skill has been widely referenced in self-help books and used in counseling since the mid-1980s.

 Jesus Taught us How To Set Boundaries.